DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-03-21-adding-an-interruption-page-to-encourage-users-to-give-feedback-on-automatically-rejected-applications.md

 ## What we changed

-We added an interruption page that is shown when the user signs in if one or more applications have been automatically rejected and need feedback.
+We added an interruption page that is shown when the user signs in if one or more automatically rejected applications need feedback.

+The page has a green button which takes the user to the application list, filtered to show only applications which need feedback.

+We have no way within the current design to force users to give feedback, as they could remove the filter and keep working.
+But they would at least see the list of applications which need attention.

-We included a skip link so that users are not forced to give feedback immediately because:
+We included a skip link on the interruption page in case users do not want to give feedback immediately because:

 - most users will have signed in to deal with other applications
 - we cannot be sure that the user who sees the page will be able to provide feedback

+Users who clicked the skip link would be taken to the overview page.

 ## Research findings